 What would it take for Kawhi to remain in Toronto long term?
 Did Kyrie actually tell KD “two max slots” in the tunnel at All-star game weekend?
 How the heck do the Sixers keep this team together?
 Who gets Zion?
 What are the Pelicans going to do with Anthony Davis?
 What about Klay and Kemba and all the other guys who will get a max deal or close to it?
 All of these were questions we didn’t know the answer to little more than a month ago.

-There was a tingle of excitement heading into this summer because all of these questions led us to believe that the league would look different next year.
+There was a tinge of excitement heading into this summer because all of these questions led us to believe that the league would look different next year.
 We just didn’t know how.

-But the NBA changing and adapting isn’t new.
+But the NBA changing and adapting isn’t new, even though it may feel that way.
 In fact, this hyper-changing NBA landscape started about ten years ago.

 One of the biggest changes that has come is simply how the league covered by the media.
 Thanks in large part to both the wild growth of social media and “The Decision” (when LeBron went to Miami) it was clear basketball could become a 365 day-a-year sport.
 And it has.